Arab Spring: Egypt (2011)

 Hosni Mubarak and his former interior minister Habib el-Adly were sentenced to life in prison on the basis of their failure to stop the killings during the first six days of the 2011 Egyptian Revolution.
-His successor, Mohamed Morsi, was sworn in as Egypt's first democratically elected president before judges at the Supreme Constitutional Court.
-Fresh protests erupted in Egypt on 22 November 2012.
-On 3 July 2013, the military overthrew the replacement government and President Morsi was removed from power.
+His successor, the Muslim Brotherhood-affiliated Islamist Mohamed Morsi, won a presidential election in 2012 regarded as free and fair by election observers, and was subsequently sworn in before judges at the Supreme Constitutional Court.
+Fresh protests against Morsi erupted in Egypt on 22 November 2012.
+More protests against Morsi's rule occurred one year into Morsi's presidency in June 2013, and on 3 July 2013, the military overthrew Morsi's government, thus removing him from office.

-The aftermath of the uprising that took place in Egypt was deemed to turn out successfully.
-However, a December 2020 report published by PRI's The World, a US-based public radio news magazine, the Egyptian government increased its executions by more than twofold.
-As a result, the government put to death approximately 60 people.
-This included human rights activists of the Egyptian Initiative for Personal Rights (EIPR), who were arrested in November 2020.
-The executive director of the Project on Middle East Democracy, Stephen McInerney cited that a majority of pro-democracy activists have escaped Egypt and those who couldn't have gone in hiding.
-The Project on Middle East Democracy mentioned using encrypted communication channels to talk to the activists, concerning the protection of their whereabouts.
-Western countries have overlooked these issues including, the United States, France, and several other European countries.
-According to the founder of Tahrir Institute for Middle East Policy in Washington, DC, even after 10 years of the Arab spring, the country is at its lowest point for human rights.
+The Arab Spring was generally considered to have been a success in Egypt, much like in Tunisia.
+However, a December 2020 report published by PRI's The World, a US-based public radio news magazine, suggests otherwise.
+The report says that the Egyptian government increased the amount of executions that it carried out by more than twofold, with the report saying that the government put to death approximately 60 people.
+This number, according to the report, included human rights activists of the Egyptian Initiative for Personal Rights (EIPR), who were arrested in November 2020.
+The executive director of the Project on Middle East Democracy, Stephen McInerney, said that a majority of pro-democracy activists had escaped Egypt, while those who could not had gone into hiding.
+The Project on Middle East Democracy mentioned using encrypted communication channels to talk to the activists regarding the protection of their whereabouts.
+Western countries are perceived to have generally overlooked these issues, including the United States, France, and several other European countries.
+The founder of the Tahrir Institute for Middle East Policy in Washington, DC believed that even ten years after the Arab Spring, Egypt was at its lowest for human rights.